mperezcarrasco/PyTorch-Deep-SVDD/README.md

 # Deep-SVDD
-My Pytorch implementation of Deep SVDD for Anomaly Detection
+This is my Pytorch implementation of Deep One-Class Classification (Deep SVDD) for Anomaly Detection (ICML 2018).